peiyuanteng/ML_quantum_mechanics/README.md

 These codes depends on C++ STL and Eigen matrix library
 Usage:

-Unzip eigen.zip
+Unzip eigen.zip in the folder

 compile the code(makefile, type make in bash)

 run ./1d.

-Parameters can be adjusted in the code.
+Parameters can be adjusted in the code.(search comments   "  // adjust here ")

+please contact teng.73@osu.edu for any questions.